AI Consultant for Small Business

 What does an AI consultant for a small business actually do?

 An AI consultant for small business is a specialist who audits the daily operations of a small company, identifies the two or three workflows that are draining hours or cash, and builds AI systems inside the tools the team already uses.
 Small business here means £500k to £5m in annual revenue, five to thirty employees, and a founder who still knows every customer by name.
-The useful ones work fractionally rather than full-time, bill a fixed monthly fee rather than a percentage of ad spend, and ship measurable results within two to three weeks per engagement.
+The useful ones work fractionally rather than full-time, bill a fixed monthly fee rather than a percentage of ad spend, and deliver measurable results within two to three weeks per engagement.
 They do not produce 60-page roadmaps and walk away.
 They do not install new dashboards the team has to learn.
 They sit inside the CRM, WhatsApp, email, and booking tools that are already in daily use, and they leave behind systems that keep working long after the engagement ends.

 This is the core difference between an AI consultant scoped for a small business and the enterprise version of the same role.
 An enterprise AI consultant writes a 12-month transformation programme, assembles a steering committee, and delegates the build to an offshore team.
 None of that fits a 12-person company with a founder reviewing bookings on a Sunday evening.
 The fractional model exists because the SME version of AI consulting requires the senior person to do the work, not coordinate it.

 You can read the long-form definition in what an AI consultant is, or see the broader service scope on our AI strategy consultant page.
+The small business engagement is a tighter scope of the same operator shape described on the AI strategy consultant pillar.

 02